ptrpfa/BrainTumorClassification/README.md

     pip3 install -r requirements.txt
     ```

-    For macOS users with Apple Silicon, you can choose to install additional packages provided by [Apple](https://developer.apple.com/metal/tensorflow-plugin/) to utilise your device's GPU for enhanced model training.
+    For macOS users with Apple Silicon, you may want to install additional packages provided by [Apple](https://developer.apple.com/metal/tensorflow-plugin/) to utilise your device's GPU for enhanced model training.
 The consolidated project dependencies for such users is provided in the `mac_requirements.txt` file:
     ```
     pip3 install -r mac_requirements.txt
     ```
     **Note: tensorflow-metal is currently only supported for Python 3.8, 3.9 and 3.10*
 3. Run the interactive Python notebook to train/test the model, ensuring that you've linked the notebook to the correct Python `virtualenv`.
+To avoid having to train models from scratch, you may choose to load the exported `.pkl` or `.keras` fine-tuned models in each model's respective directory.